RMartin0717/random-gender-ator-api/README.md

 ## In Progress

-I am running migrations to create word assocation tables and will be working on seeding data soon.
+I am running migrations to create word assocation tables for each drop down word (animal, extraterrestrial, trash, and sparkle) and will be working on seeding data soon.

 ## Authors
 <table>